 If a person is displaying known heat illness symptoms, take their temperature.
 A reading of 104°F or more means they probably have heatstroke.

 You should call 911 and get medical care right away.
+Can heat exhaustion and heatstroke be prevented or avoided?

 There are many things you can do to prevent heat-related illnesses.
 Babies, children, and elderly people are more sensitive to heat and require extra attention.